mdolab/DCFoil.jl/README.md

 #### Try not to do this

+* Use `RealOrComplex` sparingly for when complex-step derivatives are needed
 * NOTE: as of February 24, 2024, `LinRange` is actually better and improves the flutter prediction accuracy.
 I wrote the custom rule with the help of the Julia slack channel.
 * Careful of mutating operations because Julia is pass by reference!
 Use `copy()`